devlysh/thoth/README.md

 So, go ahead, dive into the code, and make it even better! 🚀

-For the details, please check out the [https://github.com/devlysh/thoth/blob/master/LICENCE](full text of the license.)
+> For the details, please check out the [full text of the license.](https://github.com/devlysh/thoth/blob/master/LICENCE)

 ### Contributing